mmeza09/HackerRank_30DayOfCode/README.md

 # HackerRank 30 Days Of Code
 This is a C# dotnet core console project with all problems resolved from **HackerRank** - **30 days of code**

-Download the project and execute `dotnet run` in project root folder in the command line.
+`Download or clone` the project and execute `dotnet run` in project root folder in the command line.

 When you run the project, you can see the options list: